-- Raised approximately \$168.4 million since the start of operations with a strong institutional shareholder base. - Progressed the Pre-feasibility Study ("PFS") which is planned to be published in the second quarter of calendar 2022. - Completed regional exploration field work including rock and soil sampling, trenching and an airborne survey on its claims, including those subject to the Joint Venture. - The Company has been drilling since September 2020, having since drilled approximately 98,000 metres, approximately 24,000 during the three months ended October 31, 2021. - Hired Mr. Richard Harrisson as Chief Operating Officer, responsible for all Quebec operations, reporting directly to CEO Justin Reid.
-Mr. Harrisson will oversee the delivery of key engineering milestones including the Pre-Feasibility Study ("PFS") planned for mid next calendar year, the Feasibility Study which will follow the PFS, environment, permitting and First Nation consultations, and will be responsible for the day-to-day activities and logistics at site. - Promoted Ms. Jacqueline Leroux to Vice-President of Environment and Permitting.
+- Raised approximately \$168.4 million since the start of operations with a strong institutional shareholder base. - Completed regional exploration field work including rock and soil sampling, trenching and an airborne survey on its claims, including those subject to the Joint Venture. - The Company has been drilling since September 2020, having since drilled over 149,000 metres, approximately 75,000 metres during the nine months ended April 30, 2022.
+The cut-off for drill data from the Southwest Zone as well as definition drilling in the Z87 and J Zone for inclusion in the mineral resource estimate and PFS was reached in March 2022.
+The Company is now expanding drilling into the Gap Zone. - Reported excellent metallurgical recovery results for the J Zone, where Knelson gravity separation and column flotation tests achieved gold, copper and silver recoveries of 92.9%, 90.4% and 88.8%, respectively. - Promoted Ms. Jacqueline Leroux to Vice-President of Environment and Permitting. - Promoted Mr. Blake Hylands, formerly Senior Vice President, Exploration, to President.